ftouchte/alert/doc/src/tutorials/new_entry_bank.md

-# Add new entries in a bank
+# Add new entries in AHDC::adc

 On the **ifarm**, we can see the content of an hipo file using :